-Walking is a lot more dangerous than it looks in – Florida suffers one of the highest pedestrian accident rates in the United States with over 9,000 injuries per year.
-In fact, pedestrians are injured every single day right here in Palm Beach County.
+Walking is a lot more dangerous than it looks in – Florida suffers one of the highest pedestrian accident rates in the United States, with over 9,000 injuries annually.
+Pedestrians are injured every single day right here in Palm Beach County.
 The most common reasons for pedestrian accidents caused by a motorist are failure to yield, texting while driving, drunken driving, and turning into a busy crosswalk.

 In Florida, as well as elsewhere, property owners and tenants are required to exert a reasonable effort to ensure the safety of visitors to their premises, including retail customers, social guests, and sometimes even trespassers.
-Just any type of injury accident can create liability under premises liability if the owner or tenant failed to remedy or warn of certain dangerous conditions.
+Any injury accident can create liability under premises liability if the owner or tenant fails to remedy or warn of certain dangerous conditions.
 In some cases, a tenant can even sue a landlord for the wrongful conduct of another tenant.

 Slip and Fall Accidents

 Slip and fall accident lawsuits are common in courts.
 These kinds of injuries, moreover, are often long-term or even permanent, especially if the victim is elderly.
-Slip and fall accidents can occur for many different reasons – icy steps, missing guardrails, slippery floors (leading to occasional “banana peel lawsuits”), uneven pavement, and potholes are just a few of the defective conditions that can result in liability.
+Slip and fall accidents can occur for many reasons – icy steps, missing guardrails, slippery floors (leading to occasional “banana peel lawsuits”), uneven pavement, and potholes- just a few of the defective conditions that can result in liability.
 Since proving liability can be complicated in many cases, the services of a top-tier personal injury lawyer can be invaluable.

 An automobile or a motorcycle is no match for an 18-wheeler rig or even a medium-sized truck.
-In the wake of thousands of Palm Beach County truck accidents per year, Delray Beach sees its share of truck accident lawsuits.
-The same primary causes show up again and again – distracted driving, driver fatigue, tailgating, hydroplaning, and jackknifing are among the most common.
+Delray Beach sees its share of truck accident lawsuits in the wake of thousands of Palm Beach County truck accidents per year.
+The exact primary causes show up repeatedly – distracted driving, driver fatigue, tailgating, hydroplaning, and jackknifing are among the most common.
 You can sometimes sue both the driver and the trucking company.